 There are two parts to a health care directive.
 They go by different names in different states, but their functions are the same:

-Wills.
-It's a good idea for everyone to have a simple will, which leaves your assets to the beneficiaries of your choice.
+It's a good idea for most people to have a simple will, which leaves your assets to the beneficiaries of your choice.
 In your will, you also name your executor (personal representative), the person who will carry out your wishes after your death.

-It's also common to name payable-on-death (POD) beneficiaries for bank accounts, to register vehicles in transfer-on-death form (in states that allow this), or name a beneficiary for a savings bond.
+It's also common to name payable-on-death (POD) beneficiaries for bank accounts, to register vehicles in transfer-on-death form (in states that allow this), or to name a beneficiary for a savings bond.
 It's a good idea to review those designations and think about any changes you might want to make.
-You cannot make these changes in your will; instead, ask the retirement plan administrator, bank, insurance company, or other institution for a new beneficiary form.
+You can't make these changes in your will; instead, ask the retirement plan administrator, bank, insurance company, or other institution for a new beneficiary form.

-Living trusts.
 A revocable living trust, like a will, lets you leave your assets to whomever you choose.
 The advantage of a trust is that after your death, your beneficiaries don't have to conduct a probate court proceeding before wrapping up your affairs.